profitgrowinginnovator/DeAIRequest/DeAIRequest_0011ai/deairequest/README.md

 Afterwards you can submit a job
 job = bp.submit_job(Path("/path/to/notebook.jpynb"))
 get the logs
-logs = bp.get_logs(job)
+state = bp.get_state(job)
-and when the job is finished, get the results
-result = bp.get_results(job,Path("/path/to/output/directory/"))
+and when the job is finished and the state changes from "InProgress" to either "Complete" or "Error" result = bp.get_results(job,Path("/path/to/output/directory/"))